 Fernando Zobel de Ayala, the Chairman, and Jaime Augusto Zobel de Ayala, the Vice Chairman, are brothers.
+To the knowledge of the Issuer, three are no other family relationships among Directors and Executive Officers.

 Involvement in Certain Legal Proceedings (over the past 5 years)